Orrin Swayze

 Story

 Orrin’s own story bears this truth out.
-For years, Orrin walked through life largely ignoring the voices of anger, sadness and shame as they tried to speak up about his experience.
-Growing up in Atlanta, Orrin played the good-Christian-boy role well, learning to reject any part of himself that didn’t fit into this model—and assuming God and others would as well.
+For years, Orrin walked through life largely ignoring the voices of anger, sadness, and shame as they tried to speak up about his experience.
+Growing up in Atlanta, Orrin played the “good boy” role well, learning to reject any part of himself that didn’t fit into this model—and assuming God and others would as well.
 It wasn’t until he began to practice vulnerability that he opened himself to being loved and embraced exactly as he is—not as he should be.